 If you’re out of the broom closet or otherwise open about your Pagan practices, you have a great opportunity and responsibility to show, by example, that our community is not made up of evil doers and devil worshipers.
 How do we do this?

-It all starts with compassion.
-Have compassion for all of Spirit’s creatures including our brothers and sisters and ourselves.
-It’s easy to have compassion for “nice” people.
-It is more challenging to have compassion for ignorant, hate spreading people, but that is exactly what we need to do.
-You never know what’s going on in other people’s lives or what circumstances made people the way they are.
-Hate and prejudice and the like are taught.
+Hate, prejudice and the like are taught.
 Someone, somewhere in these people’s lives taught them how to be this way.
 Sometimes they learned to be this way because someone was violent with them or violent towards others in front of them when they were little.
 Maybe they were abused and are angry at the whole world for what they’ve suffered.
-Sometimes it is the religion of their youth that taught them to persecute anyone with different beliefs.
-Having compassion doesn’t mean you are accepting their behaviour, it only means that you acknowledge and try to understand their problems.
-It simply means that despite their issues, they are still human beings.
-In no way am I saying that if someone threatens you, abuses you or is violent towards you that you shouldn’t call the police.
-Absolutely call the police!
+Sometimes it is their religious teachings leading them to persecute anyone with different beliefs.

 As Pagans, many of us feel the responsibility to help others even if they hate us.
 If you fall into this category, yay!
 You are able to work within your general community to help others.
 It doesn’t mean you have to help them in a spiritual way.
 You can volunteer at a shelter, raise money for stopping domestic violence, volunteer at soup kitchens etc. We know like attracts like so bringing some kindness into the lives of others who may have never known kindness can change a life.

 I want to share a story about compassion and not reacting in kind to others hate.
 Unfortunately I read this story long ago and cannot remember the source or where this took place.

 During an annual gay pride event some people of Catholic faith came to protest.
 There was much verbal abuse and some violence as well.
-The LGBTQ community did not send protesters of their own and did not return the abuse or engage in the violence.
+The LGBTQ+ community did not send protesters of their own and did not return the abuse or engage in the violence.
 They did step aside and let the police do their jobs.
 They continued with all the celebrations they normally would had there been no interference.

 As Pagans, it is important to show the world that we are good people who are doing all we can to make a positive difference in the lives of others so that when they hear about a person being Pagan they will have a different perspective that is based on their own experiences.
 That is a very powerful thing.
-We also know that sending peace and love and light out into the world encourages more of the same.
+We also know that sending peace and love out into the world encourages more of the same.

 Walk your talk.
 This is so important.
 If you explain that you follow an earth based path to someone and then they see you litter, you have reinforced any negative beliefs people may have.
-Walk your talk!

 If one person has a bad experience, they will tell ten people.
-If ten people have a positive experience they will only tell one person.
+If ten people have a positive experience they may only tell one person.
 So do as many positive things as you possibly can to spread love and joy.